ando-shah/swarm/README.md

 From a control flow perspective, we only have one script, VRPlayerController, that is getting the input from Steam, and plugging it into the WorldTransform component.
 I hope the client-server architecture is making sense by now!

 With these changes, you can build and launch, first locally, and then in the cloud, and verify your changes.
+Put on your headset, teleport and walk with the fish swarm.

 <br />

 <br />